Skip to main content

 In order to properly handle these service requests, the business needs to connect all three of their disparate systems.
 Migrating them into a single bucket would take too much time and effort.
 Plus this data is constantly changing so it would be stale by the time it got to the business users.

 Instead, the organization uses a data fabric architecture to connect directly to each system while leaving the data in its current place.
 This breaks down silos and minimizes the data design work needed.
-The result is real time data and operational insights throughout your service request application, where users can read and write directly to each source as if it were local data.
+The result is real-time data and operational insights in your service request application, where users can read and write directly to each data source as if it were local.

 Many organizations have to manage the process of onboarding vendors, whether they are contracted workers, materials suppliers, etc. In this example, let's say an organization wants to manage the granting of intellectual property (IP) to third parties based on their contracts with the organization.

-A data fabric platform connects all three of these sources to let you access real-time information and secure your data across multiple systems of record with row-level security.
+A data fabric platform connects all three of these sources so you can access real-time information and secure your data across multiple systems of record with row-level security.
 This lets you reference your CRM to determine if certain rows of data in your IP database should be visible to the contractor.
-That’s the power of building a data fabric.
+That's the power of building a data fabric.

 Automation success requires a strong data architecture.
 If you have data hiding in silos and systems that don't communicate well, you may be able to automate pieces of a process, but you can't automate the whole process end to end.
 That's one reason why data fabric is a must-have capability in a process automation platform.

-Process automation refers to tools that help enterprises automate and improve entire business processes, such as managing the customer lifecycle in banking, optimizing supply chain operations, or speeding up insurance underwriting.
+Process automation refers to tools that help enterprises automate and improve entire business processes, such as managing the customer lifecycle in banking, optimizing supply chain operations, and speeding up insurance underwriting.
 These intricate, lengthy processes involve multiple people, departments, and systems, often including legacy technology.
-A process automation platform combines an array of technologies to do the work, including robotic process automation (RPA), intelligent document processing (IDP), workflow orchestration, artificial intelligence (AI), system integrations, and business rules.
+A process automation platform combines an array of technologies to do the work, including robotic process automation (RPA), intelligent document processing (IDP), workflow orchestration, AI, system integrations, and business rules.

-Data fabric brings important capabilities to a process automation platform, as it connects data sets across various systems, whether they’re on-premises or in the cloud.
+Data fabric brings important capabilities to a process automation platform, as it connects data sets across various systems, whether they're on-premises, in cloud systems, or in hybrid environments.
 Look for a process automation platform that also provides low- or no-code connectors so you can link those systems (like CRM, ERP, and database applications) without building the connections from scratch.
-The final must-have piece in a platform is a workflow orchestration layer, which directs and smoothly passes workflows between software bots and humans.
+The last must-have piece in a platform is a workflow orchestration layer, which directs and smoothly passes workflows between software bots and humans.

 For enterprises seeking speed and agility, a process automation platform with data fabric capabilities also improves resiliency and security as you tweak processes in response to changing business or regulatory demands.
 Keep these crucial factors in mind as you scale your automation efforts.